-This recipe for easy buttermilk biscuits has just three ingredients and comes out flaky and perfect every time.
+This recipe for 3 Ingredient Buttermilk Biscuits comes out flaky and perfect every time.
 Video instructions are included.

 FEATURED COMMENT: “I made these today.
 Total time including baking, 20min.
 They are beautiful , light , flaky, and delicious !“